alanqrwang/keymorph/README.md

 You can find all trained weights under [Releases](https://github.com/alanqrwang/keymorph/releases).
 Download them and put them in the `./weights/` folder.

-## Registering brain volumes with foundation model
+## Registering brain volumes
+### Foundation model
-The foundation model is trained on full resolution (256x256x256) images.
+The foundation model is trained on over 100,000 brain MR images at full resolution (256x256x256).
 The script will automatically min-max normalize the images and resample to 1mm isotropic resolution.

 ```